Practical information for international students

 VUC grading system

 The students’ academic performance is assessed both through final examinations and various assignments during the academic year.
-Grades are awarded according to a graded scale from A (highest) to F (lowest), with E as the minimum passing grade.
+Grades are awarded according to a letter scale from A (highest) to F (fail), with E as the minimum passing grade.

 A pass/fail mark is given for some examinations.